On the relative Gersten conjecture for Milnor K-theory in the smooth case: Exactness at the first and second place

-and $a$ is in the image of some element $a'\in K^t_n(A'',q)$.
-We now show that $a'=0$.
+sending a feasible $n$-tuple in the sense of Definition \ref{definition_feasible_tuples}(5) to the same tuple, or rather the induced symbol, in $ K^M_n(A')$.
+That $(q,p_i)=1$ implies that $a$ is in the image of some element $a'\in K^t_n(A'',q)$.
+We show that $a'=0$.
 Consider the commutative diagram

-with exact rows by Proposition \ref{milnorbasstate}.
-The direct sum in the upper row is taken over all monic irreducible $g\in A[t]$ with $(g,p)=1$.
+whose rows are exact by Proposition \ref{milnorbasstate}.
+The direct sum in the upper row is taken over all monic irreducible $g\in A[t]$ with $(g,q)=1$.
 The direct sum in the lower row is taken over all monic irreducible $g\in A''_{(\pi)}[t]$.
-Since the left and the right vertical maps are injective on the relevant components by induction assumption and since the middle vertical map maps $a'$ to zero also by assumption, it follows that $a'=0$.
-Indeed, to see that $a'$ maps to zero, note that the diagram
+First note that because $p|_{V(q_i)}$ is finite it follows that $a'$ maps to zero in $K^t_n(A''_{(\pi)})$.
+The left vertical map is injective by our induction assumption and $A''[t]/(g)$ is regular for all $g$ where $\partial(a')$ is possibly $\neq 0$.
+On these components the right vertical map is therefore also injective by our induction assumption.
+This implies that $a'=0$. \end{proof}